nathancmcrae/smart-loop-pedal/smart-loop-pedal.md

 cc -rdynamic -shared -fPIC -Wl,-rpath,"\$ORIGIN",--enable-new-dtags -o midimock.pd_linux midimock.o libzigimock.a  -lc -lm
 pd -alsamidi -midiindev 1 -midioutdev 1 -lib midimock.pd_linux mockingbird-test.pd
 ```

+# 2021-05-23

+The current pd object architecture (in midimock) won't work because it can fundamentally take only one note at a time, but we want to be note rate to be unlimited.
+So need to find another architecture.
+Maybe it could be as simple as adding one more 'active' inlet that it banged when a new note is sent.
+That way we don't have to wait for the tick to add a new note.